-Use a neem soak on the infested plant’s roots and use the foliar spray to get at any pests you can find.
+Use a neem soak on the infested plant’s roots and the foliar spray to kill any pests you can find.

-The spot treatment will not only affect aphid populations, but it will poison any ants present and kill sooty mold on contact.
+The spot treatment will not only affect aphid populations but poison any ants present and kill sooty mold on contact.

-Best of all, research suggests that as much as 20% percent of ingested Azadirachtin remains in an insect’s system, meaning any ants feeding off the honeydew are likely to take some of this natural insecticide back to the colony and spread it around.
+Best of all, research suggests that as much as 20% percent of ingested Azadirachtin remains in an insect’s system, meaning any ants feeding off the honeydew will likely take some of this natural insecticide back to the colony and spread it around.

 Reapply the foliar spot treatment as needed while the neem soak targets the aphids more directly.